olm3ca/Surface-Laptop-Go/README.md

 - In Windows (or using a Linux Live USB) make sure to partition your drive before jumping in to installing Mac OS.

 ## Part 2: Linux (Manjaro, Fedora)
 Burn ISO, boot and configure.
-Manjaro worked perfectly for me.
+Manjaro worked with full functionality except the fingerprint reader.

 <img src="SLG1.png" width="354">

 ## Part 3: MacOS
 <img src="SLG.png" width="354">
-Download the lastest version of Opencore.
+MacOS also works quite well, except for battery percentage, fingerprint reader and the touchpad is a bit wonky.
+Start with the lastest version of Opencore.
 I useed Big Sur on this hardware, YMMV with Monterey.

 1. Download and set up your Mac OS X Big Sur USB install media. [gibMacOS](https://github.com/corpnewt/gibMacOS)
     - Before you make the install USB, make sure it is formatted as APFS with GUID Partition Map.